lambda-music/lambda-music/docs/arguments.md

 Instantiate Pulsar.
 No argument is available.

 ## `repl` ##
 Instantiate a Scheme REPL processor.
-No argument is available.
+The `repl` component takes arguments as filenames; it concatenates all of the files and process it as commands for the REPL.
+For further information about the syntax of REPL, see [Lamu REPL Specification](./repl.md).

 ## `gui` ##
 Instantiate Lamu's default GUI.
-No argument is available.
+The `gui` component takes arguments as filenames; the instantiated GUI opens all of the specified files.

 ## `http` ##
 Instantiate a Scheme remote HTTP server.